chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/automate.md

 Our workflow will run when code is pushed to any branch of our repository and it’ll have three jobs:

-- Run interaction tests and the accessibility audit with Jest
+- Run interaction and the accessibility tests with the Storybook test runner
 - Run visual and composition tests with Chromatic
 - Run user flow tests with Cypress